-With ProjectWork you create and track alone or with others real-time from various locations a project schedule online.
+With ProjectWork you collaborate real-time from various locations online on a project schedule.
 The basic features are comparable to Microsoft Project, the advanced features integrate with Google's G Suite apps.
 Schedules are stored in your own Google Drive.
 Only editing requires a license, viewing is free.

 Accurate project planning and tracking

 Collaboration in the cloud